Skip to main content

 • “The gameplay, especially in combat and world exploration, is a reminiscence to Pillars of Eternity 2: Deadfire.”

-• “Too many bugs, no UI support, very bad optimization and game mechanics are broken on every turn.”
+• “Too many bugs, no UIW support, very bad optimization, and game mechanics are broken on every turn.”

-• “The "health" mechanic drains so fast and instantly kills any character regardless of HP or injuries, it is very tedious since most of your gameplay revolves around sleeping and healing that off otherwise it gives you stat debuffs and makes your units worse.”
+• “The 'health' mechanic drains so fast and instantly kills any character regardless of HP or injuries.
+It is very tedious since most of your gameplay revolves around sleeping and healing that off; otherwise it gives you a stat debuff and makes your units worse.”

 • stability